 Time flies and it’s almost the end of March 2021.
 Now that the pandemic is not over, the battle is on our side with the prompt development of vaccines.
-Therefore, we have all grounds to expect the traditional shopping habits will be back in Easter although family gatherings can still be restricted.
+Therefore, we have all grounds to expect that the traditional shopping habits will be back in Easter, although family gatherings can still be restricted.

 Have a flashback of how COVID-19 has affected SMBs in 2020.

 Ecommerce stores all around the globe are also doing many things to prepare for Easter shopping.
 Today, we analyze some top e-merchants and their ways of doing Easter sales so SMBs can learn from them.
 Let's have a further look!